SpaceCareers.uk is a careers website for young people

 Jacob joined the UKSEDS Careers Team in 2018 and became Careers Team Leader in 2019.
 He is keen to raise awareness of the large variety of space-related careers and help people of all backgrounds get in to the space sector.
 Jacob studied BEng Mechanical Engineering at the University of Bath and is now studying for an MSc in Astronautics and Space Engineering at Cranfield University.
 Jacob completed a placement year at Airbus and enjoys performing outreach as a Student Space Ambassador and STEM Ambassador.

 Lilli joined our careers team in 2018 to help give people the same great opportunities to be involved with space activities as she had.
 She has recently finished her 3rd year of an MPhys Physics with Astrophysics degree at the University of Leicester where she is the president of the Astronomy and Rocketry Society.

 Ewan became a member of UKSEDS in 2017 and joined the careers team in 2018 to help make space careers more accessible to students of all subjects.
 Having worked as a Business Analyst at the Satellite Applications Catapult, he is particularly interested in the business side of the emerging small satellite industry.
 He is currently in his final year studying for an Aerospace Engineering MEng degree at the University of Sheffield.

-Laura joined UKSEDS and the careers team in 2019, to help spread the message that there is no one specific path to a career in the space sector; a space career is for everyone.
-Laura graduated with a BSc (Hons) Maths in 2017, and has recently completed a PGDip in Astronomy with the University of York, after having graduated from the University of Strathclyde with a BSc (Hons) Maths in 2017.
+Laura joined UKSEDS and the careers team in 2019, to help spread the message that there is no single path to a career in the space sector; a space career is for everyone.
+Laura graduated with a BSc (Hons) Maths in 2017, and has recently completed a PGDip in Astronomy with the University of York.
 She is currently studying on the LJMU MSc Observational Astrophysics programme.